Dropshipping vs Order Fulfillment Companies: What’s the Difference?

 In the world of ecommerce, dropshipping and order fulfillment companies are often debated or incorrectly referred to interchangeably—but their differences make a direct comparison tricky.
-While they both offer solutions for merchants seeking outsourced fulfillment services, they apply to entirely different business models.
+While they both offer solutions for merchants seeking outsourced fulfillment services, they apply to entirely different business models:

-To the customer, both buying experiences may seem exactly the same—but behind the scenes, the two methods are very different.
+The buying experiences may seem exactly the same to the customer, but behind the scenes, the two methods are very different.
+Understanding the differences is key to finding the right method for your small business.
 Here’s an overview of each system.

-Dropshipping vs Order Fulfillment Services Quick Comparison
+Dropshipping vs Fulfillment Services Quick Comparison

 Dropshipping | Order Fulfillment Services | |